eh3rrera/ocpj8-notes/10-Java-Concurrency/4-Use-java.util.concurrent-collections-and-classes-including-CyclicBarrier-and-CopyOnWriteArrayList.md

 ###CyclicBarrier
 The [CyclicBarrier](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/CyclicBarrier.html) class is a synchronization mechanism that allows a set of threads to all wait for each other to reach a common barrier point.
 The barrier is called cyclic because it can be re-used after the waiting threads are released.

-The waiting threads waits at the CyclicBarrier until either:
+The waiting threads wait at the CyclicBarrier until either:
 * The last thread arrives (calls `await()`)
 * The thread is interrupted by another thread (another thread calls its interrupt() method)
 * Another waiting thread is interrupted